cpetrich/counterfeit_DS18B20/README.md

 The time required for temperature data conversion is specified as maximum 750 ms in the datasheet (12 bit conversion).
 The actual time required has (at a given temperature) a well-reproducible, characteristic value for each sensor.
 This time is shown in plot (c).
 Family A1 takes around 600 ms for a conversion, while Families A2 and B show a comparatively large inter-sensor variability.
 Families C and D1 are remarably fast at 30 and 11 ms, respectively, while Family D2 takes around 500 ms or a little less.
 Although all sensors we measured were faster than 750 ms at room temperature, some sensors of Family B got close to the limit.

 ## Warning
 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
-The recommended way of identifying counterfeit sensors is to check whether the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
-(While the ROM can be overwritten in Families B1 and D1 to mimic genuine sensors, we have not come across sensors with spoofed ROM \[5\].)
+The recommended way of identifying counterfeit sensors is to check whether the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx, excluding those of pattern 28-xx-xx-xx-00-00-00-xx \[5\].
+(While the ROM can be overwritten in Families B1 and D1 to mimic genuine sensors, we have not come across sensors with spoofed ROM \[5\].
+But take note of Family A3.) *(2024)*

 (*Information on chips of Families A, B, C, D, E, F, G, and H comes from my own investigations of sensors in conjunction with the references below as indicated by reference number \[1-6,8-10,12-18\].
 All tests were performed at 5 V with 1.2 kOhm pull-up.
 Decapping was performed jointly with Nga P. Dang, and measurements of temperature offsets and timing with Irina Sæther and Megan O'Sadnick.*)